FranciscoMendes10866/FranciscoMendes10866/README.md

 ## 🌱 I’m currently learning:

-Styled Components, Go, Redis and Kubernetes.
+GCP, Pulumi, Go and Docker Swarm.

 ## 🔭 I’m currently working on:

-Building random small projects to learn something new every day.
+Building random projects to improve my skills and discover new challenges.

 ## 📫 How to reach me: